 This trend is also true for Ohio.
 The United Health Foundation projects that by the year 2020 the public health workforce shortages for the state of Ohio will be in excess of 10,000 workers.

 Public Health Careers: Salary Expectations

-According to recent salary surveys, yearly compensation ranges from $31,500 to $161,400 for the following types of public health careers:
+According to recent salary surveys, yearly compensation ranges from $31,500 to $161,400 for the following types of careers in Public Health: